Troubleshooting Common iPhone Issues

 2. iPhone Won’t Charge

-If your iPhone isn’t charging properly, it could be due to a hardware or software issue.
+If your iPhone isn’t charging properly, it could be due to hardware or software issues.
 Here’s how to troubleshoot:

 Solutions:

-- Inspect the Charging Cable and Port: Check for any visible damage to the cable or debris in the charging port.
-Use a soft brush or compressed air to clean the port.
+- Clean the Charging Port: Dust and debris can accumulate in the charging port.
+Use a soft, dry toothbrush or a can of compressed air to clean it.

 - Restart Your iPhone: A simple restart can sometimes resolve charging issues.